pixeldustproject-o/android_packages_services_OmniJaws/README.md

 -----
 OmniJaws "Just another weather service" is a minimized service to fetch weather data from OpenWeatherMap or Yahoo.
-Thanks to http://openweathermap.org/ for providing an unrestricted API key

 OpenWeatherMap API
 http://openweathermap.org/current